angel-chrystian/cf_imagen/readme.md

 #cf_imagen

-This component creates an image or modifies an existing one It can convert from 1 to 999999999
+This component creates an image or modifies an existing one, uploads, resize, create thumanails and watermarks.

 ##LICENSE
 The MIT License (MIT)